 “As for you, son of man, I have made you a watchman for the house of Israel.
 When you hear a word from my mouth, give them a warning from me.”
 Ezekiel 33:7

 Around midnight on October 15, 1854 the students of Howard College, now Samford University, lay in their beds asleep.
 No one knows how the fire started but in a matter of minutes the only dorm on campus was engulfed in flames.
 The first person to notice was a 23 year old slave named Harry.
 He was employed by the college as a janitor and had a meager room in the 4 story dorm.
 Without regard for his own safety he rushed upstairs to awaken the sleeping students.
 As he raced toward the rooms someone grabbed him and told him to leave or he would be overtaken by the flames to which Harry responded, “not before I wake the boys.”
 He roused the boys to escape the fire and Howard College lost no students to the flames on that night.
 Everyone made it out except the one who refused to leave until everyone was saved.
-Harry died a hero and if you are ever in Marian, Alabama you will find the monument dedicated to his memory.
+Harry died a hero and if you are ever in Marion, Alabama you will find the monument dedicated to his memory.
 He will always be remembered for his statement, “not before I wake the boys.”
 At the time of the fire, Howard College was vulnerable.
-It only had around 30 students and little in the way of finances.
+It had an enrollment of 30 students, few cash assets and a scarce endowment.
 If the students would have been killed that night, the college likely would not have survived.
-Today, Samford University has close to 5,000 students and is flourishing in academic advancement.
-Yet it could have closed its doors forever had it not been for the courage of a man named Harry.
+Today, Samford University enjoys an enrollment of just under 6,000 students and is flourishing in academic advancement, yet it could have closed its doors forever had it not been for the courage of a man named Harry.
 We don’t know much about the 23 year old slave, we don’t even know his last name.
-However, much of what we are today is because of the courage of this young man.
+However, much of what Samford is today is we owe to the courage of this young man.

 The great Charles Spurgeon said, “If sinners be damned at least let them leap to hell over our bodies.”
 One person dies every 11 seconds in North America, and 3 out of 4 of them die without a personal relationship with Jesus Christ.
 Where is the watchman?
 Did anyone ever blow the trumpet for them?